Justice Department Seeks To Shut Down Detroit Area Tax Return Preparers

-In the past decade the Justice Department's Tax Division has obtained injunctions against hundreds of tax-return preparers and tax-fraud promoters.
+In the past 10 years the Justice Department's Tax Division has obtained injunctions against more than 470 tax-return preparers and tax-fraud promoters.
 Information about these cases is available on the Justice Department website.